Bill Richardson: U.S. Secretary of Energy (1998–2001)

-Educational and corporate positions
+Post–cabinet career (2001–2003)

 With the end of the Clinton administration in January 2001, Richardson took on a number of different positions.
-He was an adjunct professor at Harvard Kennedy School and a lecturer at the Armand Hammer United World College of the American West.
+He was an adjunct professor at Harvard Kennedy School and a lecturer at the United World College of the American West (UWC-USA), and also taught at the University of New Mexico, and New Mexico State University.
 In 2000, Richardson was awarded a United States Institute of Peace Senior Fellowship.
 He spent the next year researching and writing on the negotiations with North Korea and the energy dimensions of U.S. relations.
 In 2011, Richardson was named a senior fellow at the Baker Institute of Rice University.

-Richardson also joined Kissinger McLarty Associates, a "strategic advisory firm" headed by former Secretary of State Henry Kissinger and former Clinton White House chief of staff Mack McLarty, as Senior Managing Director.
-From February 2001 to June 2002, he served on the board of directors of Peregrine Systems, Inc. He also served on the corporate boards of several energy companies, including Valero Energy Corporation and Diamond Offshore Drilling.
+Richardson joined Kissinger McLarty Associates, a "strategic advisory firm" headed by former Secretary of State Henry Kissinger and former Clinton White House chief of staff Mack McLarty, as Senior Managing Director.

+From February 2001 to June 2002, he served on the board of directors of Peregrine Systems.
+He also served on the corporate boards of several energy companies, including Valero Energy Corporation and Diamond Offshore Drilling.
 He withdrew from these boards after being nominated by the Democratic Party for governor of New Mexico, but retained considerable stock holdings in Valero and Diamond Offshore.
 He would later sell these stocks during his campaign for president in 2007, saying he was "getting questions" about the propriety of these holdings, especially given his past as energy secretary, and that it had become a distraction.

-Richardson is on the board of directors of the National Institute for Civil Discourse (NICD), which was created after the 2011 Tucson shooting that left six dead and 13 wounded, including Congresswoman Gabby Giffords.
+Richardson was on the board of directors of the National Institute for Civil Discourse (NICD), which was created after the 2011 Tucson shooting of Congresswoman Gabby Giffords.